metacommunities/metacommunities/admin/ideas_to_try.md

 4. junk/nothing

 So we don't try to find the topic of the readme, only what kind of read me it is.

+## the duplication during 2012

+download august-sept 2012 and check number of events against timeline;
+good to use grigorich own repo to look at this why can't we detect duplicate rows in bigquery and get rid of them?

+## Original work on github as platform

+Look at the time series of Github staff:

+defunkt
+drnic
+halorgium
+kballard
+maddox
+mojombo
+schacon